There are no affiliate links on PagePipe.

 One second is instantaneous gratification for users – and has been for decades.
 But 2-second loads are a more realistic optimization and performance target.
 And those are desktop hardwired speeds.

 What is realistic on wireless mobile?
-We suggest doubling the performance budget to 4 seconds.
+We suggest the performance budget is 3 seconds.
 That is also the user expectation – for today anyway.

-From this web study, 4 seconds is average mobile speed: Read about average load time on mobile >
+From this web study, 4 seconds is average mobile speed.

 You can waste a lot of resources attempting unreachable maximization (100 percent).
 Optimization, or 80 percent return, is more affordable and realistic.
-Read more about how to avoid waste from gold-plating or over-engineering your website:
+Avoid waste from gold-plating or over-engineering your website.

 Note: PagePipe’s Home load time is under a second (most of the time) – sometimes 1.2 seconds.
 We use cheap GoDaddy “evil” because our goal is good speed results even under bad conditions.
 We practice what we preach.
 Just like Google.
 Ha!